 Our Programs: 1.a.2.4 Maintain City infrastructure necessary to meet the community needs 1.a.2.7 Deliver projects of strategic importance to the City 1.a.3.1 Provide open spaces which cater for the communities needs 1.b.4.1 Manage and improve the landscaping and streetscape 1.d.2.2 Develop and implement strategic partnerships that assist in the provision of community infrastructure and service delivery.
 1.f.2.3 Make the most of our Natural and Public Environment.
 4.b.2.1 Provide and maintain high quality playgrounds, skate parks and public open spaces.
 4.c.2.7 Pursue best practice delivery of Planning Services.
 Our Services: 1.a.2.4.3 Plan and implement Capital Works Program related to roads, footpaths and drainage.
-1.a.2.4.5 Maintain and renew road and footpath/cyclewa infrastructure.
-1.a.2.4.6 Maintain and renew other community infrastruc (beaches, boat ramps, jetties).
-1 - 2 1 1 Maintain and renew City's parks, gardens, streetscapes and 1.a.3.1.4 facilities, bushland and reserves.
+1.a.2.4.5 1.a.2.4.6 Maintain and renew road and footpath/cycleways infrastructure.
+Maintain and renew other community infrastructure (beaches, boat ramps, jetties).
+Maintain and renew City's parks, gardens, streetscapes and 1.a.3.1.4 facilities, bushland and reserves.
 Implement evaluate and report on Rio Tinto Partnership 1.d.2.2.1 agreements.